Medium/phantomjs/README.md

 this module) version of Phantom.
 As new versions of Phantom are released and vetted, this module will be updated accordingly.

-NOTE: Currently this has only been set up to fetch and run Phantom for MacOS (darwin) and Linux based platforms (as identified by nodejs).
-If you want windows support, feel free to send a patch.
+The package has been set up to fetch and run Phantom for MacOS (darwin), Linux based platforms (as identified by nodejs), and -- as of version 0.2.0 -- Windows (thanks to [Domenic Denicola](https://github.com/domenic)).
+If you spot any platform weirdnesses, let us know or send a patch.

 Running
 -------